IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/unit_models/fixed_bed_0D.rst

 Degrees of Freedom
 ------------------

-FixedBed0D Reactors generally have at least 0 (or more) degrees of freedom, consisting of design and operating variables.
-At a minimum, the inlet stream and initial solid properties must be specified (specifying geometric or design parameters is optional).
+FixedBed0D Reactors generally have at least 2 (or more) degrees of freedom, including the reactor bed diameter and height.

 Model Structure
 ---------------